davidwaterston/jList/readme.md

 	1.	var url = "http://www.mysite.net/main.htm?id=1234";
 	2.	var url_part = jList.listGetAt(url,3,"/");  // returns 'www.mysite.net'
 	3.	var tld = jList.listLast(url_part,".");  // returns 'net'

 In line 2 we grab the 3rd item in the list, using a delimiter of "/".
 In this case this is "www.mysite.net" because the first item is "http:" and the second item is empty.
-This is an important difference between this library and *ColdFusion* list processing - empty elements are not ignored in these functions.
+This is an important to be aware of - empty elements are not ignored in these functions.
 Notice also that we start counting the items from 1, not from zero.
 Once we have the third item stored in *url_part* (line 2) we can then treat this as a "dot delimited" list.
 Using the listLast function (line 3) to retrieve the rightmost item in the list but this time specifying "." as the delimiter will return "net" into the *tld* variable.

-##Browser compatibility
+## Browser compatibility
 jList has been tested in the latest versions of:

 - Chrome